Italian Real Estate

 We have successfully assisted many foreign investors, including American and Canadian citizens, obtaining a mortgage in Italy to buy an Italian property.
 We would be glad to review your case circumstances and your goals and advise you accordingly.

 We will provide you mortgage options, details of brokers who might offer the right loan based on your specific needs, property purchase requirements, tax and estate planning implications.
 We will also assist you through out the entire process from the selection of the bank, to mortgage pre-approval, to mortgage approval and final singing.

-Check in our Sample Engagement Letter the typical activities that we carry out with respect to the Italian property mortgage.
+Check our Sample Engagement Letter to see the typical activities that we carry out with respect to the Italian property mortgage.

 Book a phone consultation so that we can more effectively discuss your specific case circumstances and we can provide you with valuable advice accordingly.

 1) Consultation with Client to review personal needs and expectations and to advise about recommended course of action;

 2) Assist Client prepare the “seller disclosure“, e.g., identify Italian property rights and obligations as per the title, outline liability limitations as per existing property conditions;

 3) General advice on standard duties and obligations on Client under the Italian law (e.g., property record and building permit compliance, energy efficiency certificate, habitability requirements, condominium cost disclosure, systems status, mortgage cancellation);